Photo courtesy of Bonnaroo

-The community was created by a group of like-minded individuals that wanted to enjoy the music, community and family that Bonnaroo creates.
+The community was created by a group of like-minded individuals that wanted to enjoy the music, community, and family that Bonnaroo creates.
 Soberoo is completely free to join and is located in the community camping area.
-This section of the camping grounds is fenced off from the rest of general camping.
+This section of the camping grounds is fenced off from the rest of the general camping.

 Nathan Payne, 26, has been in recovery for nearly six years and explained how Soberoo started.

 “Soberoo started as just a group of people with yellow balloons, and that’s how they found each other,” Payne said.
 “It’s just sort of evolved over the years so that now we have our space at Centeroo and group camping.
 I became involved three years ago and had never been to a festival before coming to Bonnaroo.”